ais-one/cookbook/README.md

     - environment (uat for now, development does not deploy anything)
     - service (default = app-template)
     - branch
-- .github/workflows/manual-gcp-vue-vite.yml (Manually deploy js-web/vue-vite to GCP Cloud Storage)
-  - selectable inputs
-    - environment (uat for now, development does not deploy anything)
-    - custom_app (to be implemented)
-    - branch
-- .github/workflows/manual-gh-pages.yml (Manually deploy js-web/vue-vite to Github Pages)
-  - selectable inputs
-    - environment (uat for now, development does not deploy anything)
-    - custom_app (to be implemented)
-    - branch

 **NOTE** config/secret contents will not be in repo for CI/CD (so you can get errors), those should be put in VAULT